About University Health Service (for students & employees)

-University Health Service (UHS) is your source for employee and student health care.
-Our physicians are board certified in family practice, internal medicine, psychiatry, emergency medicine, sports medicine and occupational medicine.
-Our nurse practitioners have certifications in family medicine, women's health and psychiatry.
+UHS is your source for employee and student health care.
+Our physicians are board-certified in family practice, internal medicine, gynecology/genitourinary care (GYN/GU), psychiatry, and occupational medicine.
+In addition to our physicians, our nurse practitioners have certification in family medicine, women's health, psychiatry and emergency medicine.

 University Health Service BuildingFax: 859-257-8708830 S. Limestone

 Lexington KY 40536

 We are located two buildings down from the Kentucky Clinic and directly across S. Limestone from the Speedway gas station.

 For information about services offered to students, go here.

 - For general information, please call 859-323-5823